TN 9 (04-26)

 4. d.

-If you do not receive information within the 30 days, telephone the beneficiary to determine if he or she received the material, send one follow-up request, and set a follow-up diary for an additional 30 days.
+If you do not receive WC/PDB proof within the 30 days from the date you sent the DIRCON letter, telephone the beneficiary to determine if they received the WC/PDB proof, send one follow-up request, and set a follow-up diary for an additional 30 days.

-3. Obtaining proof from a third party
+3. Obtaining proof from other appropriate sources

-• also attempt simultaneous contact with the WC/PDB attorney or the WC payer.
+• Attempt simultaneous contact with the WC/PDB attorney, per DI 52140.010B.3.c.

 If you do not receive the requested information: